-Discipline is a key tenant of strategic portfolio management.
+Discipline is a key tenant of the strategic portfolio management process.

 For some agencies, this may mean establishing a quarterly review to evaluate the performance of high-value assets, examine what changes have occurred, and then publishing a scorecard to communicate these changes with key stakeholders.
 For other agencies, this process may take place monthly.

 The larger point here is that your agency will need to determine which operational cadence works best for you to improve change management, reduce your organization’s risks, and strategically manage your IT estate.